 5 Ways Fund Accounting Simplifies Food Bank Reporting

-When people in your community are hungry, you look for any opportunity to be more efficient so that you can spend more time getting food to those who need it.
-But without the right systems in place, administrative tasks like pulling grant reporting can be time-intensive and error-prone.
+When people in your community are hungry, you look for any opportunity to be more efficient so you can spend more time getting food to those who need it.
+But without the right systems in place, administrative tasks like pulling grant reporting can be time-intensive and error-prone, taking away from time you could be using to focus on more strategic projects.

 Your food bank needs accounting software that can help you manage a variety of funding sources while also helping you make strategic, data-driven decisions based on inventory and forecasted community demand.
 Here are five ways software designed for nonprofit organizations can help your food bank save time and increase transparency—so you can get back to feeding your community.